bvds/andes/docs/guides/manager_guide/README.md

 You can also click <b>X Block</b> to block the administrator, or click **Remove User** to remove your access to Sencha Space.

-### Switch Organizations

-Click the administrator menu drop-down and click **Switch organizations**:

-{@img Space_Ad_SwitchOrgs.png}

-The first organization in the list is the one you are currently administering.

-When you switch organizations, all the settings from the former organization store while you work with other organizations.

-This tab lists:

-- Name - Organization name
-- Code - Organization code
-- Users - Number of users in the organization
-- Groups - Number of groups in the organization
-- Apps - Number of apps handled for this organization

-To add or change organization information:

- - Add an organization by clicking the Add button.
- - Change the information for an organization by clicking the Pencil button:
-   {@img Space_Ad_OrgEditButton.png}
- - Change the current organization by clicking the Switching button:
-   {@img Space_Ad_OrgChangeButton.png}

 #### Add or Change an Organization

 Add an organization by clicking **Add** in the Organizations menu.
-Change organization information by clicking the pencil icon in the Organizations menu.

 Fields:

- - Organization Name
+ - Name - Organization name
- - Organization Code - A keyword to describe the organization
+ - Code - A keyword to describe the organization
- - Cache Max Age - The duration in minutes that you want information about an organization to persist in the Client.
-Zero indicates that the information persists indefinitely and only updates when a user clicks the Refresh button.
+ - Users - Total number of users in the organization
+ - Groups - Total number of groups in the organization
+ - Apps - Total number of apps available to Space Client users

 <a name="SenchaMenu"></a>
 ## Sencha Menu